 (7) Avoid aluminum underarm deodorants and pricy, safe alternatives by making your own with coconut oil.
 Take a quarter cup of coconut oil, slowly melt it if solid; mix it with approximately two tablespoons each of baking soda and corn starch or arrowroot powder if organic (non-GMO) cornstarch is not available.

 You can add one or two dozen drops of your favorite essential oil for scent.
 Place the mixture in a glass container.
-Occasionally, skin irritation can signal holding back a little on one of the powders or the oil.
-There seems to be fewer problems with arrowroot powder than corn starch.
+Occasionally, skin irritation can signal to hold back a little on one of the powders or the oil.
+There seem to be fewer problems with arrowroot powder than corn starch.